dalehenries/Nancy.Raygun.AspNetCore/README.md

 ## Installing Nancy.Raygun.AspNetCore

-Using Nuget, install the [Nancy.Raygun.AspNetCore](https://www.nuget.org/packages/Nancy.Raygun.AspNetCore/) package by adding it to you project.json:
+Using Nuget, install the [Nancy.Raygun.AspNetCore](https://www.nuget.org/packages/Nancy.Raygun.AspNetCore/) package by adding it to your project.json:

 ```javascript
 "frameworks" : {